craftcms/docs/docs/3.x/dev/global-variables.md

 ## `devMode`

-Whether the <config:devMode> config setting is currently enabled.
+Whether the <config3:devMode> config setting is currently enabled.

 ```twig
 {% if devMode %}